phuoc-exnodes/flutter_pax_acceptance/README.md

 Step 3:
 Connect to the PAX Terminal Websocket Server by calling connect() on the FlutterPaxAcceptance class.
-This method will setup a HttpClient with a SecureContext which is configured to use the rootCA String,  Certificate chain and Key from Step 1 and 2.
+This method will setup a HttpClient with a SecureContext which is configured to use the rootCA,  Certificate chain from Step 1 and 2.

 ```dart
     _paxAcceptance.connect();
 ```

 If connect success, you can start sending request to Pax Terminal to process Sale and Refund.
-You can use this predefined class PayzliPaymentPAX passed in an instance of FlutterPaxAcceptance for a capsulated code.
+You can use predefined class PayzliPaymentPAX passed in an instance of FlutterPaxAcceptance for a capsulated code.
 Or calling process() on FlutterPaxAcceptance for a customizable request.

 Using predefined class PayzliPaymentPAX;